I discovered a love/hate relationship while backpacking in India.

-It’s a very holy city on the Ganges River where Hindus come to burn the dead and spread there ashes in the river, although sometimes not the whole body burns and you will see floating arms etc in the water.
+It’s a very holy city on the Ganges River where Hindus come to burn the dead and spread the burned ashes in the river.
+Although sometimes not the whole body burns and you will see floating arms etc in the water.

 Some people drink this “purifying of the soul” water.
 Seriously.
 No seriously, wtf.

-Bloody cows everywhere!
+Bloody cows everywhere.

-They are holy animals in India in the Hindu religion.
+Cows are holy animals in India in the Hindu religion.
 Don’t expect to find a beef burger there.

-Religious holy man.
+Religious holy man:

 Next up was the erotic temples of Khajuraho.

 This was the inspiration for the Jungle Book and the park is a protected area for tigers.

-Traditional countryside India.
+Traditional countryside of India.

 Sunrise is a great time to go and trek to try and spot a tiger.

 They are very far from great but saves you money for the more fun things.
 You have to intersperse that with the occasional nicer rooms to save your sanity though.

 The room below is luxury compared to some!

-But I was mostly aiming to get to the more chilled out south by then and hit up the beaches and mellow coast vibe of Kerala.
+But I was mostly aiming to get to the more chilled out south of India by then and hit up the beaches and mellow coast vibe of Kerala.

-At sunset watching over the fishing nets.
+At sunset watching over the fishing nets:

-A meditation for the mind.
-That’s what a lot of that backpacking trip in India had been.
+That’s what a lot of this backpacking in India trip had been.
 Meditating, getting sober, getting healthy, feeling good.

 Then it all changed.

-This sunset from a beach in Kerala is the last photo I have before my life was flipped upside down as something very serious happened to me.
+This sunset from a beach in Kerala is the last photo I have before my life was flipped upside down, as something very serious happened to me.

-But despite what happened to me, India will always hold a strange place in my heart and if you visit you may well feel the same.
+But despite what happened to me, India will always hold a strange place in my heart, and if you visit you may well feel the same.

 Go backpacking in India and go on the journey for yourself.